ThinkR-open/golem/README.md

 See full documentation in the {pkgdown} website:
 <https://thinkr-open.github.io/golem/index.html>

-After project creation, you’ll land on `dev_history.R`.
-This file is used to keep a track of all the steps you’ve followed to build your app.
+After project creation, you’ll land on `dev/01_start.R`.
+There are also `dev/02_dev.R` and `dev/03_deploy.R`

+These files arer used to keep a track of all the steps you’ve followed to build your app.

-You can follow it step by step of skip some if you’d like.
+You can follow them step by step of skip some if you’d like.

 ### Fill the description